m3g/PDBTools.jl/docs/src/tools.md

 These tools may call external programs to perform each task.
 Please verify the installation of the necessary tool for each case.

-## Evaluate the sterechemistry of protein residues
+## Check the stereochemistry of protein residues

 ```@docs
 zeta